darlinghq/darling-docs/src/internals/basics/system-call-emulation.md

 Darling emulates system calls by providing a modified `/usr/lib/system/libsystem_kernel.dylib` library, the source code of which is located in `src/kernel`.
-Even though some parts of the emulation are located in Darling's kernel module (located in `src/external/lkm`), Darling's emulation is user space based.
+However, some parts of the emulation are located in Darling's userspace kernel server (a.k.a. darlingserver, located in `src/external/darlingserver`).

 This is why `libsystem_kernel.dylib` (and also `dyld`, which contains a static build of this library) can never be copied from macOS to Darling.